-Internet of Things (IoT) start-ups across the UK can apply for an accelerator programme based in Wales, launched today to provide promising businesses with the financial investment, invaluable knowledge and extensive network needed to accelerate growth.
+Internet of Things (IoT) start-ups, from across the UK, can apply for an accelerator programme based in Wales.

 The ‘Internet of Things Accelerator Wales’ (IoTA Wales) is actively seeking promising innovators outside Wales to sign up to this unique Accelerator, a collaborative initiative that has been jointly created and designed by Innovation Point, The Accelerator Network (TAN), Barclays Eagle Labs, Inspire Wales and the Development Bank of Wales.

 The 12-week programme aims to identify and support up-and-coming IoT businesses in key areas such as cyber security, energy, manufacturing, education and agriculture, during the exciting but challenging start-up journey.